 - Run a credit check.

 - Discuss credit terms at the time the sale is made.
-If you don’t get all the details straightened out up front you may wind up in a situation where you are expecting payment on delivery or within, say 10 days, and the client expects to have 30 days after receipt of your bill to pay.
-Under those circumstances, a collection call from you 2 weeks after delivery is likely to make the client annoyed, and kill any chance you might have for additional sales to the company.
+If you don’t get all the details straightened out up front, you may wind up in a situation where you are expecting payment on delivery or within, say, 10 days, and the client expects to have 30 days after receipt of your bill to pay.
+Under those circumstances, a collection call from you two weeks after delivery is likely to make the client annoyed and kill any chance you might have for more sales to them.

 - Put everything in writing.
-It is the only way you have of proving what terms you and your customer agreed on.
+It’s the only way you have of proving what terms you and your customer agreed on.

-- If you will be billing a company, find out who should get the invoice.
+- If you’re billing a company, find out who should get the invoice.

 - Get part of your money up front.
-Common arrangements are 50% down and the balance on delivery of the product (or completion of the service) or progress payments (i.e., 1/3 down, 1/3 halfway through, and 1/3 either on delivery or within 10 days of delivery.)
-If you will be buying services for your client, or subcontracting some of the work, try to get enough money before delivery to cover all of your expenses and some profit.
-An artist I know nearly lost his house because he was acting as an agency and was paying all the typesetting, printing and space costs for a small corporation that had a big cash flow problem.
+Common arrangements are 50% down and the balance on delivery of the product (or completion of the service) or progress payments (i.e., 1/3 down, 1/3 halfway through, and 1/3 either on delivery or within 10 days of delivery).
+If you’ll be buying services for your client or subcontracting some of the work, try to get enough money before delivery to cover all of your expenses and some profit.
+An artist I know nearly lost his house because he was acting as an agency and was paying all the typesetting, printing, and space costs for a small corporation that had a big cash flow problem.